What is CMMC Compliance? (With Requirements Audit Checklist)

 Now that you have identified what CMMC levels you need to achieve, your team should begin to get familiar with the NIST 800-171 controls.
 NIST 800-171 is derived from NIST 800-53 control catalog that has been around for quite a while within the DoD.
 We are confident that implementing these controls is possible because they have been implemented by Defense Contractors and DoD agencies in the past.

-During your review, if you happen to be confused or the requirement isn’t clear enough please review our NIST 800-171 to 800-53 mapping [Need to clean-up a mapping spreadsheet for distro] so that you can search the derived 800-53 control for further explanation and implementation suggestions.
+During your review, if you happen to be confused or the requirement isn’t clear enough, we will be happy to provide our NIST 800-171 to 800-53 mapping so that you can search the derived 800-53 control for further explanation and implementation suggestions.

 3. Create your System Security Plan (SSP)